On orbital stability of the physical ground states of the NLS equations

-Notice that the strong in $H^1$ limit point $u$ of a sequence of positive, radial function $u_n$ is also a positive, radial function.
-Hence, the same arguments that have been used in the proof of Lemma \ref{hatPR} apply to the positive, radial ground states of \eqref{1S}, yields the existence of the physical, positive, radial ground state $\hat{u}^{*,S}_\mu \in \hat{G}^S(\mu)$, $\forall \mu> \hat{\mu}^S$, $\forall S>0$. \end{proof}
+Notice that the strong in $H^1$ limit point $u$ of a sequence of positive radial functions $(u_n)$ is also a positive and radial function.
+Hence, the same arguments that have been used in the proof of Lemma \ref{hatPR} apply to the positive radial ground state of \eqref{1S}, yields the existence of the positive radial physical ground state $\hat{u}^{*,S}_\mu \in \hat{G}^S(\mu)$, $\forall \mu> \hat{\mu}^S$, $\forall S>0$. \end{proof}

 The same conclusion can be drawn for the prescribed mass minimization problem \eqref{minmassI}, namely

 \begin{proposition} For any $\alpha>\alpha_0(\mu)$, the set of minimizers $\mathcal{M}_\mu(\alpha)$ of \eqref{minmassI} contains a positive, radial minimizer $\check{u}^{*,\alpha}_\mu \in C^2(\mathbb{R}^N)\cap H^1$. \end{proposition}